brendanhuddleston18/madlib-cli/README.md

 pytest -s will run the tests for this lab

-Tests: Checks the fibonacci/lucas function's capability of finding the value of the sequence at user input's index
+Tests: Tests the the reading, parsing and merging of a madlib template with user inputs